By Danny Huerta, PSYD, MSW, LCSW, LSSW

 How Fathers Help Children Grow: Boundaries

-If you’ve provided the essentials of life and the foundation of relationship, you’ve figured out how to provide well as a dad.
+If you’ve provided the essentials of life and the foundations of relationships, you’ve figured out how to provide well as a dad.
 Fathers help their children grow when they provide them with crucial boundaries.

 - Your children need you to set parameters to navigate emotions, pressures, temptations, and relationships.
 For example, you may want to provide healthy guidelines for expressing emotions such as physical exercise or journaling as opposed to yelling or sulking.
 You may also want to set weekly check-ins when your children can tell you about pressures, temptations and relationship issues so you can provide some wise, loving counsel before they respond in ways they might regret.